digitalist/chq/README_en.md

 To trace the problem set input_format_values_interpret_expressions to 0

 #### And again: When you're using batch inserts, be precise!
 [Time Ber] Data can go wrong (shifting columns) when there's absent input value but your batch-creating code doesn't fix it.
-ClickHouse inserts default values for every corresponding type  .
+ClickHouse inserts default values for every corresponding type.
 I.e if there's no date in data, your code should set it to '0000-00-00', or your columns will shift

-### 5.0.2 таблица типа Buffer vs buffer-приложение
+### 5.0.2 Buffer engine table vs external buffer app
 >Nikita Tokarchuk, [21.02.18 18:46]
->В чем может быть плюс своего решения против Buffer таблицы?
-> Цель — буферизировать запросы на вставку, идущие в реалтайме один за другим.
->
-> Документация предлагает два решения — делать буфер в приложении которое делает insert, либо использовать Buffer таблицу

-[Andrey @rhenix]: Buffer лежит в оперативке + расход на коннекты от разных инсертов. Поэтому в некоторых случаях буферизация на аппликухе куда лучше

-Если нужно чтобы данные собирались и интервально сбрасывались, то нет смысла изобретать велосипед, Buffer для того и живет
+> Docs suggest two solutions —  in-app buffer or Buffer engine table

+[Andrey @rhenix]: Buffer resides in ClickHouse Memory + overhead from connections.
+In some cases in-app buffering is better.
+If you need a simple 'collect and dump', there's no need to inevnt something, use ClickHouse Buffer.

 ### 5.0.3 Moving/restoring data.
 All you have to do is stop the server and copy/move data directory (i.e. `/var/lib/clickhouse`) from one machine to another using any method you like: scp/rsync/mount drive/blue ray snail mail :-)

-Соответственно, и при переустановке самого кликхауза данные подхватятся автоматически.
+Accordingly, ClickHouse will see this data in a default location if you (re)install it.

 [Salim Murtazaliev]